-Most people don’t realize that recruiters are not career or job coaches, they are performing a critical service for their client..
+Most people don’t realise that recruiters are not career or job coaches, they are performing a critical service on behalf of their client.
 Recruiters are sales people and they achieve their targets by placing people into jobs.
 Placing people means placing the best candidate, not you in particular – the commission check will look exactly the same no matter who gets placed.

 Why didn’t he call me back?

 Some people wonder why this is.
 One day your best friend, the next day they have no time to speak to you.
 The recruiter can certainly seem like a great friend as long as you are what they are looking for and you are interested in changing jobs.
-If you don’t have the right skills or you are not ready to move, you will experience less feedback of course.
+If you don’t have the right skills or you are not ready to move, you might experience less feedback.